 Planning a trip to Paris and want to explore the city beyond the famous attractions?
 Keep scrolling for my list of the best hidden gems in Paris worth adding to your itinerary!

-This list of the best hidden gems in Paris contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of the best hidden gems in Paris was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Even though Paris has a ton of attractions that are so famous they constantly appear in movies, as one of the largest cities in Europe, it also has plenty of secret spots hidden in every corner.